Knowlton Court

-Knowlton Court is a Grade I listed manor house near Goodnestone, Kent, England that dates back to the Elizabethan period.
+Knowlton Court is a Grade I listed manor house near Sandwich, Kent, England that dates back to the Elizabethan period.
 The present front façade in the Queen Anne style, was added in 1715.

 Early history

 The Knowlton estate is recorded in the Domesday Book, during which time it belonged to Bishop Odo of Bayeux, the half-brother of William the Conqueror.

 Elizabethan and Stuart period

 The Knowlton estate was inherited in 1544 by John Peyton, MP.
 The present house was originally built in 1585 in red brick for his son Sir Thomas Peyton.
 He was succeeded in turn in 1611 by his only son Samuel, who became a baronet.

 During the late 17th century, Knowlton Court was home to the Royalist lieutenant-general Sir Thomas Peyton, 2nd Baronet, born in 1613.
 He was MP for Sandwich from 1640 to 1644, removed from Parliament after a spell in prison in 1643 and charged with, among other things, being a "malignant".
 After heading a failed Royalist rising in Kent in May 1648, Sir Thomas was taken prisoner near Bury St Edmunds and committed to the Tower – and Knowlton Court was ransacked.
 He regained his status after the Restoration and became an MP in the Cavalier Parliament from 1661 to 1679, representing Kent.
 Sir Thomas, his wives, and Knowlton Court are mentioned in the published love letters of Dorothy Osborne to Sir William Temple, 1st Baronet (1652 to 1654).

 After his death in 1684 in straightened financial circumstances, Sir Thomas' four daughters sold the Knowlton estate to Admiral Sir John Narborough.